IcaliaLabs/dojo/ruby-training/week_one/README.md

-# Dojo Traning Plan - Ruby Program
+# Dojo Traning Plan - Week One

 ## Week One - Ruby Training
-[This GitHub repository]("https://github.com/IcaliaLabs/ruby-training") contains a full week's worth of lessons and practice exercises that cover **Week One**'s training syllabus.
-Each directory within contains resources (files, documents and relevant links) for the
+This directory contains a full week's worth of lessons, practice exercises and relevant resources that cover **Week One**'s training syllabus.
+Each numbered subdirectory contains resources (files, documents and relevant links) for the respective training day (starting at 01).

 ## Table of contents
 * [01 - Start the engine](01)